Summer Undergraduate Research at the University of Kansas

-If you are a sophomore or junior chemistry major attending a U. S. university, and are interested in contributing to some truly exciting research and discovery in chemistry, we invite you to join us!
+If you are a chemistry major attending a U. S. university or college, and are interested in contributing to some truly exciting research and discovery in chemistry in the Summer of 2020, we invite you to revisit the site in November and complete an application.

-Participants select individual research projects from nearly 30 cutting edge problems and at the same time share their professional development experiences as a cohort.
+Participants will work on individualized research projects in one of six research interest areas, and at the same time share their professional development experiences as a cohort.

 A key component is a career enhancement program addressing career opportunities and challenges in emerging interdisciplinary research.